What Happens to a Lawsuit When The Plaintiff Dies? What to Do When a Party to Litigation Dies

 * * * * *

 In sum, time is of the essence to ensure that a party’s rights and claims are not barred from recovery.
 The death of a litigant does not have to mean the end of the action.
-But given the complex interplay that must occur between Probate and Civil Courts, it is essential to engage a practitioner well versed in both arenas.
-For more information on what to do when a defendant-decedent passes away, Part 2 of this article will be included in the next edition of Keystone Quarterly.
+But given the complex interplay that must occur between the probate and civil courts, it is essential to engage a practitioner well-versed in both arenas.

 Cal.
 Code Civ.
 Proc. §§ 377.10, et seq.